-- In a small saucepan, cook and stir the cream cheese and 2 tablespoons butter over low heat until melted and smooth; set aside.
+- Preheat oven to 350°.
+In a small saucepan, cook and stir cream cheese and 2 tablespoons butter over low heat until melted and smooth.

-- In a large skillet, saute the onion, celery and green pepper in remaining butter until tender.
-Stir in the shrimp, crab, soup, rice, mushrooms, garlic salt, pepper sauce, cayenne and reserved cream cheese mixture.
+- In a large cast-iron or other ovenproof skillet, saute onion, celery and green pepper in remaining butter until tender.
+Stir in shrimp, crab, soup, rice, mushrooms, garlic salt, pepper sauce, cayenne and cream cheese mixture.

-- Transfer to a greased 2-qt. baking dish.
-Combine cheddar cheese and cracker crumbs; sprinkle over the top.
-Bake, uncovered, at 350° for 25-30 minutes or until bubbly.
-Yield: 6-8 servings.
+- Combine cheddar cheese and cracker crumbs; sprinkle over top.
+Bake, uncovered, until bubbly, 25-30 minutes.

 If you like seafood you will like this one.
 It was very easy to make and has lots of spice.

 Recipe calls for the entire container of cream cheese, if make again will only add 1/2 b/c just tasted entirely like cream cheese & was bland so had to add a LOT of hot sauce, also will try using imitation crab & will leave out the canned mushrooms-didn't need to be there since didn't add anything to the taste

 This was pretty tasty, but not worth the price to make.
 I'd rather use my crab in crab cakes and my shrimp in Thai Shrimp and Noodles (an amazing Taste of Home recipe...
 Look it up!).

 This is a delicous dish!
 Creamy and comforting on a winter night.
 I am not a fan of crab and substitued imitation crab which is also a lot less expensive.
 Also, I added a bit more rice.